Multi-Site Wafer Level Testing on NI STS

 When a company purchases an NI STS it is shipped “blank”, with only the necessary development environments installed.
 In order to use the STS for wafer level testing you need to develop, approve and release your test sequences.
 A bit like when you first open your new laptop, before you can start writing an email you need to download some stuff first.

-As this was the first product to be tested using the NI STS one additional task was to see if using it offered better efficiency that their current pool of testers.
+As this was the first product to be tested using the NI STS there was the added pressure of investigating if it offered better efficiency that their current pool of testers.
 This includes sequence development time, sequence validation, total test time and reliability.

 The first step was to use LabVIEW to develop the individual tests, this allowed us to have the flexibility to test the hardware as well as find optimal architecture for the software.
 Each test was developed, debugged and optimised in a lab environment to avoid unnecessary time in the actual test area (this was a clean room environment and wasn’t the most comfortable place to work!)

 We adopted a “one VI, one job” approach in that single VI did exactly one task.
 This allows maximum re-use of the code and makes everything much clearer.
 For most tests there was just a single layer of VIs, no huge complicated hierarchy or dependencies to manage.

 During this development we asked other departments to analyse some of the data – using various statistical methods – and also held code reviews to both check for mistakes and explain the operation.
 This proved quite interesting as there were often 2 or 3 ways of doing the same test, with different people arguing for each method.
 In some cases we developed 2 ways and tested for the quickest, the first idea was not always the best.

 As the STS hardware and the TSM software were relatively new products, we were in constant close contact with NI regarding issues, bugs and potential improvements.
 Between ourselves, NI and our customer we successfully implemented a test sequence that enabled multisite wafer level testing of LNAs and dramatically reduced the total test time for the whole wafer.